Gyakobo/Android_to_wearOS_bluetooth_communication/README.md

 > This following example is inspired by the following publication: [website](https://developer.android.com/training/wearables/data/data-layer#cloud)

-This example serves to show how to connect and effectively perpetuate a bluetooth link between an Android device and a wearable WearOS device
+This example serves to show how to connect and effectively perpetuate a tight bluetooth link between an Android device and a wearable WearOS device

 ## Regarding the setup: